Shilo-Michal-1/Interview_Task/README.md

 Content (optional)

 Wait for the message-
-Your email has been sent successfully
+'Your email has been sent successfully'

 **Task_2**
+The program validates the JSON file
+(His file path is defined in the program)
+The user receives the test result as input.

+The task was done by:
+Michal Shilo | shilomichali@gmail.com